-It was established independently in \cite{De} and \cite{Go} that the moduli space of metrics of positive Ricci curvature on every total space $E^7$ of a linear $S^3$-bundle over $S^4$ such that $H_4(E)$ is torsion has infinitely many components and this result has been extended in \cite{We} to all total spaces $E^{15}$ of linear $S^7$-bundles over $S^8$ such that $H_8(E)$ is torsion.
-Since the metrics considered in \cite{We} are submersion metrics as in Corollary \ref{fibre_bundles} (or, more precisely, as in Corollary \ref{fibre_bundles1} below), we directly obtain that these results in fact hold for $Ric_5>0$ and $Ric_9>0$, respectively.
-We note that this fact also follows from Theorem \ref{spaces} as all these spaces are contained in (2) of Theorem \ref{examples} and it follows from the proof of Theorem \ref{examples} that for these spaces the corresponding homotopy sphere appearing in Theorem \ref{examples} can be chosen to be a standard sphere.
+It was established independently in \cite{De,Go} that the moduli space of metrics of positive Ricci curvature on every total space $E^7$ of a linear $S^3$-bundle over $S^4$ such that $H^4(E)$ is torsion has infinitely many path-components, and this result has been extended in \cite{We} to all total spaces~$E^{15}$ of linear $S^7$-bundles over $S^8$ such that $H^8(E)$ is torsion.
+Since the metrics considered in~\cite{We} are submersion metrics as in Corollary \ref{fibre_bundles} (or, more precisely, as in Corollary \ref{fibre_bundles1} below), we directly obtain that these results in fact hold for ${\rm Ric}_5>0$ and ${\rm Ric}_9>0$, respectively.
+We note that this fact also follows from Theorem \ref{spaces} since all these spaces are contained in $(2)$ of Theorem \ref{examples}, and it follows from the proof of Theorem \ref{examples} that for these spaces the corresponding homotopy sphere appearing in Theorem \ref{examples} can be chosen to be a standard sphere.